 After the procedure, the patient is usually released from the hospital in two to three days.
 The patient is advised to start walking and moving about in modest increments.
 The healing phase following a kidney transplant lasts two to three weeks, after which the patient can resume regular activities.

-Book your robotic kidney transplant and begin with the process under a good doctor to get yourself cured in the best manner.
+Book your robotic kidney transplant and begin the process under a good doctor to get yourself cured in the best manner.